Perforator Flap Breast Reconstruction

 Yes.
 If your insurance covers mastectomy, they must by law cover the reconstruction method of your choice.
 If you do not have a surgeon in your community who performs the type of reconstruction you are seeking, your insurer will often pay for surgery in another city or state if required.

 The Center for Restorative Breast Surgery was established to serve as a dedicated resource for women seeking the most advanced methods of breast reconstruction utilizing the body’s own tissue.
-Frank DellaCroce, M.D., FACS, Scott Sullivan, M.D., FACS and Chris Trahan, MD specialize exclusively in state-of-the-art breast surgery techniques (DIEP, SIEA and GAP flap procedures) that allow for breast reconstruction without sacrifice of important functional muscles.
+Frank DellaCroce, M.D., FACS, Scott Sullivan, M.D., FACS and Chris Trahan, MD, FACS specialize exclusively in state-of-the-art breast surgery techniques (DIEP, SIEA and GAP flap procedures) that allow for breast reconstruction without sacrifice of important functional muscles.
 They are international leaders in breast cancer surgery options, pioneering groundbreaking procedures including immediate breast reconstruction, nipple sparing mastectomy and Stacked DIEP reconstruction.
 They have performed over 3000 breast reconstruction procedures on women facing breast cancer.